Commercial Drone Insurance

 Look, up in the sky!
 It’s a bird…it’s a plane…no...it’s an unmanned aircraft photographing you.

-Officially known as unmanned aircraft systems (UAS) but more commonly called drones, UAS use is expected to continue its rapid expansion in 2016 in real estate and other industries, as well as among hobbyists.
+Officially known as unmanned aircraft systems (UAS) or unmanned aerial vehicle (UAV), but more commonly called drones, UAS use is expected to continue its rapid expansion in 2016 in real estate and other industries, as well as among hobbyists.
 But along with the promise of business efficiencies, drones bring regulatory, privacy, and safety issues.

 Concerns regarding drone use include the potential for: